project-fondue/spritegen/readme.txt

 http://www.ejeliot.com/
 http://muffinresearch.co.uk/

 Use of the tool is free although commercial users are encouraged to make a small donation to support continued development.
-See donation button at http://spritegen.website-performance.org/.